UPDATED March 12, 2020.

 Prime Exclusive Deals

 Prime Exclusive Deals launched in 2019.
 They are another work around to the sales pricing, as these deals will show as a slashed price.
 Slashed prices are a great way to offer a perceived value.
 These deals are not limited to Prime Day either!
 However, Prime and other specialty shopping times tend to have a minimum 20% discount.

 Deal of the Day is exclusive to Vendors.
 While also not a Prime Day exclusive feature, participation during this time frame is very beneficial.
 These show up on the Today’s Deals page, but don’t think Prime Week shoppers won’t be scoping that out still!
 Deals of the Day also run for a full 24 hours instead of 4-6 hours like Lightning Deals.

 Don’t forget the power of the internet.
 Many other online retailers are jumping on the band wagon and offering their own summer sales to compete with Prime Week.
 Join them!
 Or use your other web resources like your brand page, social media, and customer email lists to promote your deals on Amazon.

 Lightning Deals need to be submitted early.
-US Vendors and Sellers only have until May 10, 2019, and European Vendors & Sellers have until May 17, 2019.
-Prime Exclusive Deal discounts need to be in place by July 5, 2019.
+US Vendors and Sellers only have until May 8, 2020.
+Prime Exclusive Deal discounts do not yet have a deadline, but we can expect late June/early July as they needed to be submitted 10 days in advance in 2019.
 Any advertising adjustments you make should be completed at least 2 weeks before Prime Week starts (aim for June 30), and we recommend having most other plans in place by then as well.

 Contact us to make sure you are ready to maximize on Prime Week!